 Pilocarpine is a muscarinic receptor agonist that mimics the actions of the parasympathetic neurotransmitter, acetylcholine, on smooth muscle.
-This causes 2 effects that enhance near vision: 1) constriction of the iris sphincter muscle, resulting in pupil miosis, and 2) constriction of the ciliary muscle, resulting in central lens steepening and lens accommodation (focusing from distance to near) in humans (as well as in animal models) (García-Lázaro et al, 2012).
+This causes 2 effects which enhance near vision: 1) constriction of the iris sphincter muscle, resulting in pupil miosis, and 2) constriction of the ciliary muscle, resulting in central lens steepening and lens accommodation (focusing from distance to near) in humans (as well as in animal models) (García-Lázaro et al, 2012).
 Reducing the pupil size has long been recognized as an effective way to increase the useful depth of focus, in part by reducing peripheral aberrations (Tucker and Charman, 1975).
-The current use of pilocarpine ophthalmic solution monotherapy for the treatment of presbyopia is limited by the commonly experienced adverse event of temporal and periorbital headache (ie, brow ache), which is believed to be due to the rapidity of the ciliary muscle contraction.
-The side effects of pilocarpine monotherapy for treatment of glaucoma can be intolerable due to headache and visual disturbances (blurred vision and visual impairment described as dim, dark, or jumping vision), resulting in a discontinuation rate of approximately 20% to 25% (NDA 200-890; Tsai and Forbes, 2009).
+The current use of pilocarpine ophthalmic solution monotherapy for the treatment of presbyopia is limited by the commonly experienced adverse event of temporal and periorbital headache (ie, brow ache), which is believed to be due to the strength of the ciliary muscle contraction (Tsai and Forbes, 2009).
+The side effects of pilocarpine monotherapy for treatment of glaucoma can be intolerable due to headache and visual disturbances (blurred vision and visual impairment described as dim, dark or jumping vision), resulting in a discontinuation rate of approximately 20% to 25% (NDA 200-890; Tsai and Forbes, 2009).

-Oxymetazoline HCl is currently approved by the US FDA as over-the-counter (OTC) eye drops under the brand names Visine[®] LR and Ocuclear[®] at a concentration of 0.025% for topical (ocular) administration for relief of eye redness due to irritation and conjunctivitis, as well as an OTC nasal spray under the brand name Afrin[®] at a concentration of 0.05% for topical (intranasal) administration for the treatment of allergic rhinitis.
+Oxymetazoline hydrochloride (HCl) is currently approved by the US FDA as over-the-counter (OTC) eye drops, under the brand names Visine[®] LR and Ocuclear[®], at a concentration of 0.025% for topical (ocular) administration for the relief of redness of the eye due to minor eye irritations.
+It is also available as an OTC nasal spray under the brand name Afrin[®] at a concentration of 0.05% for topical (intranasal) administration for temporary relief of nasal congestion, sinus congestion and pressure, and to shrink swollen nasal membranes.

 Oxymetazoline is best known as a potent and selective ala-adrenoceptor agonist with a half maximal effective concentration (EC50) in the range of 1 to 50 nM (Evans et al, 2011; Horie et al, 1995; Taniguchi et al, 1999).
-Oxymetazoline is also a nonselective partial α2-adrenoceptor agonist (Audinot et al, 2002; Haenisch et al, 2010; Kukkonen et al, 1998; Pauwels et al, 2000).
+Oxymetazoline is also a non-selective partial α2-adrenoceptor agonist (Audinot et al, 2002; Haenisch et al, 2010; Kukkonen et al, 1998; Pauwels et al, 2000).
 All selective α1 agonists are vasoconstrictors, which is the basis for their therapeutic activity.
 In addition to its α -adrenoceptor agonism, oxymetazoline is also a potent serotonin (5-HT1) receptor agonist.
 Oxymetazoline was shown to be a full (or partial) agonist of 5-HT{1A}, 5-HT{1B}, and 5-HT{1D} receptors and a weak agonist of the 5-HT{1C} receptor (Schoeffter and Hoyer, 1991).
 5-HT1 receptor agonists are also known to have vasoconstrictive properties (Hoyer et al, 1994).
-5-HT1 receptors are mostly expressed in the central nervous system (CNS) and some peripheral nerves.
-Activation of central 5-HT{1A} receptors are known to trigger the release or inhibition of norepinephrine depending on species, presumably from the locus coeruleus, which then reduces or increases neuronal tone to the iris sphincter muscle by modulation of postsynaptic α2-adrenergic receptors within the Edinger-Westphal nucleus, resulting in pupil dilation in rodents and pupil constriction in primates, including humans (Fanciullacci et al, 1995; Prow et al, 1996; Yu et al, 2004).
-A population of 5-HT{1A} receptors are present in the rabbit and human ciliary processes (Chidlow et al, 1995; Yang and Latt, 1998), suggesting that oxymetazoline could directly affect lens accommodation.
+5-HT1 receptors are mostly expressed in the central nervous system and some peripheral nerves.
+Activation of central 5-HT{1A} receptors are known to trigger the release or inhibition of norepinephrine depending on species, presumably from the locus coeruleus, which then reduces or increases neuronal tone to the iris sphincter muscle by modulation of postsynaptic α2-adrenergic receptors within the Edinger-Westphal nucleus, resulting in pupil dilation in rodents, and pupil constriction in primates including humans (Yu et al, 2004; Prow et al, 1996; Fanciullacci et al, 1995).
+A population of 5-HT{1A} receptors are present in the rabbit and human ciliary processes (Chidlow et al, 1995; Yang and Latt, 1998) suggesting that oxymetazoline could also directly affect lens accommodation.